davidgfitzgerald/time-tracker/dev/log.md

 Going to carry on working on making the app more mobile friendly.

+Added some styling to make the web view nicer.

+Moved the timer inside the first cell on the left.

+Just had the idea to set the timer as the track button!

 ## Wed 18th

 Focusing on making the app more mobile friendly.